Compare any two graphics cards:

 Intro

-Compare all of that to the GeForce 9400 GT 256MB, which uses a 65 nm design. nVidia has set the core speed at 550 MHz.
-The GDDR2 memory runs at a frequency of 400 MHz on this model.
-It features 16 SPUs as well as 8 Texture Address Units and 4 ROPs.
+Compare all that to the GeForce 9400 GT 256MB, which uses a 65 nm design. nVidia has set the core speed at 550 MHz.
+The GDDR2 RAM works at a speed of 400 MHz on this specific model.
+It features 16 SPUs along with 8 TAUs and 4 ROPs.

 Display Graphs